 "It's an awesome feeling to have gained the trust of this giant 1,500 pound animal."

-He was very patient, I would set him up and I could walk in front of him, to the side to see how he looked.
+He was very patient; I would set him up and I could walk in front of him, to the side, to see how he looked.
 He just stood there the whole time.
-He loved being scratched, I could even lay on him.
-I have pictures of me at the county fair of me sleeping on him.
+He loved being scratched.
+I could even lay on him.
+I have pictures of me at the county fair, sleeping on him.

 Most kids had their parents lead their cow on, but I didn't want that.
 I wanted to be the tough person to lead my own animal on the trailer.

 Once all the animals are loaded, you're outside the trailer holding their halters.
 You take the halter off, and that's the last time you see them, and I couldn't take my halter off, because I was hysterical.
 It was so bad, but I did it, I got it off, and I just went back and set the halter down and just sat there and cried for a little while.

 I've had dogs that have passed away, died and got ran over, but I think I was more bonded with my cow than many of my dogs, just because I had put so much effort into it.
 But at the same time, I knew all along that he was going to be auctioned at the fair.
 I had already bought my own heifer to show the next year, so by the time I got home I was feeling a little better.”

 “After I showed my first steer, I bought my own heifer.
 A heifer is a female calf who has not been bred yet.
 My heifer's very sassy and spunky.

 When you start with a calf, you have to halter break them.
 The halter is like a leash for a cow, basically.
 That's probably the hardest part, because obviously they don't want you to drag them around.
 Eventually they learn to lead from you, but it takes a lot of work.